5 main pathways

 If you have European ancestry, you might be eligible for citizenship through descent.
 Key countries offering this pathway include:

-- Italy: Generally limited to parents/grandparents since May 2025 law change; post-1948 maternal line claims may still apply if citizenship was not renounced.
+- Italy: Generally limited to parents/grandparents since Law 74/2025 (effective May 24, 2025); post-1948 maternal line claims may still apply if citizenship was not renounced.

 - Poland: Available if ancestors maintained Polish citizenship after 1920.